Docker

 As this is a totally seperate system, I'm unable to associate docker containers here with the network that traefik is running on.
 Therefore, any container that needs to run through traefik, a dynamic file needs to be created.

-This creates a /24 subnet named cuthbert-network
+This creates a /24 subnet named phobos-network

 Docker Commands